Zeyu-Li/Unreal-Tutorial/README.md

 1. Change the light source to a rotation of that of a sunset.
 (If you are making a night scene, set it to point straight up to the sky and this [tutorial](https://www.youtube.com/watch?v=qJFaKZh1VqU))
 2. Drag in a **Post Process Volume** into the scene and in the options check the **infinite Extent**.
 3. Now below the exposure details, you will see max and min brightness.
 Something you **need **to know about Unreal is that Unreal has a feature that adjusts the brightness depending on the surrounding.
 This is the auto exposure (**Eye Adaptation**) working.
-This will make it like your eye, which adjusts to the brightness of the surrounding.
+This will make it like your eye, which adjusts to the brightness of the surroundings.
 With this in mind, we will need to increase min brightness (I have mine set to 2) because that way, Unreal will not using Eye Adaptation as aggressively (max can be whatever)
 4. In the light source, change in intensity to your liking and you can also change the color
 5. Another thing that adds that something extra is cloud speed and opacity in the Sky Sphere
-6. One other thing that may need to be change depending on the mood is global lighting.
+6. One other thing that may need to be changed depending on the mood is global lighting.
 The global lighting options can be found in the world settings window

 Local lighting is like any other 3D software with point, spot and directional light.
 There is no area light because I think there is an emissions shader node like in Blender